zaksabeast/PokeReader/README.md

 Thanks to these projects, teams, and individuals for being great resources:

-- [Luma3DS](https://github.com/LumaTeam/Luma3DS) and [Wumiibo](https://github.com/hax0kartik/wumiibo) for being great references (build processes, double check my reverse engineering, etc.)
+- [Luma3DS](https://github.com/LumaTeam/Luma3DS) and [Wumiibo](https://github.com/hax0kartik/wumiibo) for being great references (build processes, double check my reverse engineering, vram memory map, etc.)
 - [libctru](https://github.com/devkitPro/libctru/) for being a great reference and providing an easy way to make open source homebrew
 - [PKSM](https://github.com/FlagBrew/PKSM) for providing an example of svcControlService
 - [3dbrew](https://www.3dbrew.org/) for documentation about how different parts of the 3ds works